finbar-k/finbar-k/README.md

 # 👋 Hi, I'm Finbar

-I'm a SWE who cares about building well-crafted products.
+I'm a SWE who cares about building well-crafted products 🎨⚙️

 ---

-Thanks for stopping by 👋
+Thanks for stopping by 👋✨